|

 Every insurance policy has a section entitled Declarations.
 It can be a single page, or several.
 While the insurance policy itself is a collection of preprinted contract forms, the Declarations are written specially for you and your specific policy contract.

 What do the Declarations do?
 They spell out exactly what is insured, for how long, and for how much.
-It also tells you which of many preprinted insurance contract forms apply to your specific policy (we will cover forms in depth in our next article).
+They also tell you which of many preprinted insurance contract forms apply to your specific policy (we will cover forms in our next article).

 The sample Declarations Page format we have created is taken from an actual insurance policy.
 While it is unlikely to be identical to your policy, it is likely to have all of the same elements, perhaps in a different layout.